 As cloud computing has become more ubiquitous, many companies have considered phasing out on-premises servers in favor of the cloud.
 There are many factors that a company must consider in order to decide whether a cloud infrastructure is the right fit.
-Ultimately, some businesses are unable or choose not to migrate servers into the cloud, instead relying on their tried and true on-prem servers or a hybrid of both approaches.
+Ultimately, some businesses are unable or choose not to migrate servers into the cloud, instead of relying on their tried and true on-prem servers or a hybrid of both approaches.

 If you’ve found yourself in the position of choosing between on-prem and cloud servers, read on to learn about some of the most important pros and cons of each.